 Video showing the long entrance queues

 You can see what the problem is.
-The best ways to beat the queue are as follows:
+Some of the best ways to beat the queue are as follows:

 1. The only sure way that I am aware of to be sure to avoid queuing is to buy your tickets online in advance before your visit